AndreaCrotti/pyconuk2012_slides/deco_context/deco.rst

 without having to directly use subclasses or change the source code of the function being decorated.

+Decorators have been introduced in Python 2.5, see decostory_ for more info.

 What is it
 ----------